CQCL/pytket-docs/manual/manual_circuit.rst

 .. currentmodule:: pytket.circuit

-A ``pytket`` :py:class:`~pytket.circuit.Circuit` s can be natively serializaed and deserialized from JSON-compatible dictionaries, using the :py:meth:`Circuit.to_dict` and :py:meth:`Circuit.from_dict` methods.
+``pytket`` :py:class:`~pytket.circuit.Circuit` s can be natively serialized and deserialized from JSON-compatible dictionaries, using the :py:meth:`Circuit.to_dict` and :py:meth:`Circuit.from_dict` methods.
 This is the method of serialization which supports the largest class of circuits, and provides the highest fidelity.

 .. jupyter-execute::